Posted

-Something about the news makes me think of this story.
+Something about the news makes me think of

 But all were only prelude to Sept.
 17, 1875.
 The sea that had created and nourished Indianola rose in monstrous salty, gray hummocks, lashed by shrieking winds - HURRICANE!
 Nine hundred perished, and three fourths of the city lay in matchbox shambles.
 "Quelle tragedie", as the French say.
 Disaster on an unimagined scale.